liuxjep/iam/bp_access.md

 1. Click **Manage** &gt; **Access (IAM)**, and select **Access Groups**.
 2. Select the name of the access group that you want to assign access.
 3. Select the **Access policies** tab, and then click **Assign access**.
-4. Add one or more of the access options that you manage.
-You must assign at least one access option.
-For any access options that you don't add and configure, the default value of **No access** is assigned.
-Depending on the options that you are authorized to manage, you can assign the following types of access:

-     * Select **Cloud Foundry**, choose an organization, then select a region to select a specific space, and assign a space role.
-An organization and space role are both required to add the access assignment to the invite.
-     * Select **Classic infrastructure**, and then choose from the three permission sets.
-     * Select **IAM services**, and then select the option for all services or just a specific service.
-Next, you can scope the access to the entire account, all resource groups, or just one resource group.
-Then, select all roles that apply.
-To view what actions are mapped to each role, click the **Actions for role** option to view a list of all actions that are mapped to a specific role. <br><br> Some services support the use of advanced operators to grant access to resources that satisfy specific naming conventions.
+4. Select the type of access that you want to assign. <br><br> Some services support the use of advanced operators to grant access to resources that satisfy specific naming conventions.
 See [Assigning access by using wildcard policies](/docs/iam?topic=iam-wildcard) for more information.

   If you select the **Account** scope for the access policy, the user must already have the Viewer role or higher on the resource group or groups that contain the resources you want the user to have access to.
 Without a role on a resource group, the user can't work with the resource from the Resource list page in the console.
   {: tip}

-     * Select **Account management**, and then choose from the all account management services option or select a specific service.
-Then, select all roles that apply.
 5. Click **Add** > **Assign**.

 Easily give multiple users administrator access to everything in an account by creating an access group and assigning two policies to it.
 To create the first policy, use the **IAM services** option, and select **All Identity and Access enabled services** with the administrator role assigned.
 To create the second policy, use the **Account Management** option, and select **All Account Management Services** with the administrator role assigned.